 - Large Programs – 31 (thirty-one) or more residents, send three reps, receive $1000 per program

-- When PARIM is arranging in July/August to send the stipend funds to a given program, the current Chief Resident will be contacted.
-It is up to the Chief to determine how the funds will be issued (to whom the cheque will be written).
+- When PARIM is arranging in July/August to send the stipend funds to a given program, the current Lead Resident will be contacted.
+It is up to the Lead Resident to determine how the funds will be issued (to whom the cheque will be written).

 - These funds are not intended to be handed over to the program administration; they are allocated for residents to use however they wish.
 In the past, programs have held welcome and/or farewell events, upgrades to their lounges, retreats, and shared study materials.